collindching/Data-Science-Journey/README.md

 ### My goals for 2019:

-I'm hoping to upskill a lot this year.
+I'm hoping to upskill a lot this year through self-learning.
 The biggest hurdle will be finding a good study routine outside of work.
 I'll be tracking time in a spreadsheet so I can do an audit at the end of the year.

 - **Time investment:**
     - Log 440 study and project hours in data science and SWE from February to December